 How would you like to work the same hours for half the pay?
 That’s the case for many Latinas in the United States.

-Because of the gender pay gap, Latinas were compensated just 55% of what non-Hispanic white men were paid in 2019.
+Because of the gender pay gap, Latinas were compensated just 57% of what non-Hispanic white men were paid in 2020.
 That means it takes Latina workers almost an entire extra year of full-time, year-round work to be paid the average annual earnings of white men.

 People’s occupational choices help us understand some of the pay gap, but not all of it.
 Latinas make up about one-third of the U.S. service industry, a sector in which workers are often paid by the hour and usually at the lower end of the pay scale.
 Research shows that women are underpaid compared to men in nearly every job in food service, even after accounting for tips.
 Hispanic or Latino people also account for nearly 15% of sales and office occupations and 37% of building and grounds cleaning and maintenance occupations, all of which are low-paying jobs.

 In addition to being overrepresented at the low-paying end of the spectrum, Latinas are underrepresented at the top.
 They make up just 1% of jobs in engineering and computing, the two highest-paying STEM fields.

 Education is another factor in the gender pay gap.
 According to The Hechinger Report, Hispanic or Latino workers are much less likely to have a college degree than are either white or Black workers.
 However, while more education helps increase women’s earnings, it still doesn’t close the gender pay gap.
 Latinas are paid less than white and Asian women are, even when they have the same educational credentials.

 It will take concerted effort to close the gap—but we can do it.
 We need to expand educational opportunities and address biases and inequities within the education system; advance equal pay laws and practices, including the federal Paycheck Fairness Act, laws in states and employer practices; and expand how we recruit and train for jobs and promotion pathways.